alanjoe12/NextGrowthLabs-evaluation/README.md

 ## More Bonus points
 ##### 1. Write about any difficult problem that you solved.
 (According to us difficult - is something which 90% of people would have only 10% probability in getting a similarly good solution).
+My feel difficult on regex problem from the dictionary extract integer is little bit difficult for me.
+On Hotel Check-In prediction i dont feel any difficult

+##### 2. Explain back propagation and tell us how you handle a dataset if 4 out of 30 parameters have null values more than 40 percentage
+######## Backpropagation is an algorithm used in artificial neural network to fine-tune mathematical weight functions and improve the accuracy of an artificial neural network's outputs.
+######## how you handle a dataset if 4 out of 30 parameters have null values more than 40 percentage